cadre/tcomb-builder/docs/builder.md

 Disable template realization for this builder and any fields that it contains.
 This method is intended to be used only in unit tests for surveys where template callbacks are set, but no template provider is made available.

+## `isEqual()`

+### Summary

+Test for builder value equality.
+Internally, everything set on the builder is compared.
+Order matters for some methods, for example `setField` and `setValidation`, since their order also changes the resulting options and type objects.

+Methods that take functions as parameters use the key that is also set in that function as the point of comparison.
+If `.setValidation('foo', () => 'foo')` is called on one builder and `.setValidation('foo', () => 'bar')` on an equivalent builder, the builders will be considered equivalent, despite the functions being different.
+Key names are used instead of function references when checking equality because references will change when the page re-renders.

+### Parameters

+**other**: `BaseBuilder`

 ## `getType()`